 The food is innovative, and to get the best of the chef’s creations try the tasting menu, which includes razor clams with purple garlic, venison and an interpretative dessert based on Terry’s Chocolate Orange.
 Without pairing the menu is about S$160.
 Read More...

 - Opening Hours: Monday–Friday from midday to midnight, Saturday from 6pm to midnight

 - Location: 38 Tanjong Pagar Road, Singapore 088461, Singapore

 - Tel: +65 6475 2217

-If you’re coming in a group with less than six people you’ll sit on the long counter, a front seat view of the action.
-There’s everything from pulled-pork burgers to a whole char grilled redfish, and even a smoked ice-cream for dessert.
+If you’re coming in a group with less than 6 people you can sit on the long counter, a front-seat view of the action.
+There’s everything from pulled-pork burgers to a whole char-grilled redfish, and even a smoked ice-cream for dessert.
 They don’t encourage bookings so you might have to wait, but if you’re a meat lover then it’s really worth it.
 Read More...

-- Address: 20 Teck Lim Road
+- Location: 20 Teck Lim Road, Singapore 088391, Singapore

 - Tel: +65 6224 3933